-Hopefully, these tips will help relieve some of the anxiety you have about your teens growing independence and not so healthy food choices.
+Hopefully, these tips will help relieve some of the anxiety you have about your teen's growing independence, attraction to fast food, and other not so healthy food choices.

 If you have any other questions, feel free to comment on this post or send me an email.
 I'd love to hear from you!

 For further reading, my own articles on this site:

 Homemade French Fries

 - While oil is heating, cut potatoes into wedges.
 Cut potato in 1/2, and then in 1/2 again, and then 1/2 until wedges are about 3/8' square size.